Steeple Renovation FAQ

 There will be a 3 year warranty, however the restoration should last many decades (perhaps 50 -75 years).
 The last major restoration was done in 1939.

-• Why is a Capital Campaign needed when the Finance Committee has $1.4 million?
+• Why is a capital campaign needed when the Church has approximately $1.4 million in available funds?

 • When were the steeples erected?

-• How long has it been since they’ve been reworked?
+• How long has it been since the steeples were last restored?

 • How tall are the twin towers?